ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-technical-details.md

 }
 ```

-Your project script can then easily make use of these dependencies by combining the CID of the asset with the appropriate gateway.
+Your project script can then easily make use of these dependencies by combining the CID of the asset with the appropriate gateway, if you are dealing with IPFS/Arweave dependencies.
 As a simple example: If you have an external asset dependency with a CID `QmXxgX5Qyhqz1t9wDFkvJtjVKYe1f8Uj714RV2n1LS76Pg` and a dependencyType of `IPFS`, you can construct the full url of your external asset depdency by combining the `preferredIPFSGateway`, which let's assume is `https://ipfs.io/ipfs/`, with the asset CID.
 This gives you the full url of the asset, `https://ipfs.io/ipfs/QmXxgX5Qyhqz1t9wDFkvJtjVKYe1f8Uj714RV2n1LS76Pg`, and allows your project script to download it with `fetch` and use it as it sees fit.
+For fully onchain external asset dependencies, the full data string that is stored on the blockchain will be injected.

-Note that if your CID is pointing to a directory of assets, rather than a single asset, your project script will need to be aware of the file naming structure of this directory to fetch the assets individually.
+Note that for IPFS/Arweave external asset dependencies if your CID is pointing to a directory of assets, rather than a single asset, your project script will need to be aware of the file naming structure of this directory to fetch the assets individually.
 Using the previous example, imagine that CID `QmXxgX5Qyhqz1t9wDFkvJtjVKYe1f8Uj714RV2n1LS76Pg` was pointing to a directory of 10 PNG images, with filenames corresponding to the numbers 1-10.
 Your project script would generate the same full url with the information provided, `https://ipfs.io/ipfs/QmXxgX5Qyhqz1t9wDFkvJtjVKYe1f8Uj714RV2n1LS76Pg`, but also append the specific file you want to fetch by being aware of the naming conventions, ie `https://ipfs.io/ipfs/QmXxgX5Qyhqz1t9wDFkvJtjVKYe1f8Uj714RV2n1LS76Pg/1.png`.

 ## Loading JS Libraries As External Asset Dependencies

-If you are specifically looking to utilize an external asset dependency as a JavaScript library in your project script, you cannot simply add it as a script element onto the page.
+If you are specifically looking to utilize an IPFS/ARWEAVE type external asset dependency as a JavaScript library in your project script, you cannot simply add it as a script element onto the page.
 You must load it in a blocking manner so that the browser does not attempt to run your project script code before the lib is  fully loaded.
 Here is an example of how to do this with ES6 dynamic imports (supported by most modern browsers: https://caniuse.com/es6-module-dynamic-import):

 ```js
 (async () => {